 There are countless examples of websites that use dynamic content in order to personalize their user experience.
 For example, Booking.com implements this solution when displaying the number of visitors that look at the same listing at the same time, in order to increase the urgency.
 Here are some other similar examples:

-Some common parts of text that can be transformed into dynamic content are the user's location, weather & temperature, system details (browser, device type) etc. These are all pieces of information that can immediately be used even during first-time visits on the website.
+Some common parts of the text that can be transformed into dynamic content are the user’s location, weather & temperature, system details (browser, device type), etc. These are all pieces of information that can immediately be used even during first-time visits on the website.
 However, if the user has already been on the website and maybe has already created an account, other more specific data can be used to personalize the content such as name, gender, products that they visited, actions they previously made, etc.

 Dynamic content vs static content